-Launch Date 16 October 2020 Investment Objective The Fund seeks long-term growth of capital in EUR primarily through exposure to Equity securities, with a moderate allocation to fixed-income to provide diversification from Equity securities by investing up to 100% of it assets in other Funds of the Company (the "Underlying Funds") in accordance with Annex 1 "General Investmer Guidelines and Restrictions".
-In pursuing its investment objective, the Fund will generally have at least 65% exposure to Some of the Underlying Funds may use, whether for investment, hedging and/or efficient purposes, certain type of derivatives including interest rate swaps, CDXs, CDS, forward of futures and options on futures as described in more detail in the main part of the Prospect Warnings" section and in Annex 1. portfolio management ontracts, FX options, The Fund may, from time to time, also invest up to 10% in other UCITS and/or other UCIS Equity and fixed-income securities. as well as directly in Investment exposure risks This Fund is a Fund of Funds and therefore will be subject to the risks associated wit Funds in which it invests. h the Underlying Some of the Underlying Funds may invest in Investment Grade Bonds and High Yield governmental, supranational and corporate issuers and other fixed-income securities Equity, Bonds, Emerging Markets, OTC Markets, derivative instruments, securities le Risks.
-Further details of general and specific risks can be found under "Risk Warning Annex 1. · · · · · · · · · · · · · · · · · · · 4.
-In order to achieve its investment goals, for treasury purposes1 and/or in case of unfaconditions, the Fund may also invest in deposits with credit institutions, money market units of money market funds within the meaning of the investment restrictions set out et instruments and Profile of the typical investor The Fund is actively managed and particularly suitable for investors seeking exposure through global Equity securities, with a mode income.
-Eligible Investment Countries Any country Investment Adviser CRMC Investment Sub-Adviser CISA Base Currency EUR Valuation Date Each Business day, other than days (as determined by the Board or the Management Company at their discretion) on which Underlying Fund(s) representing a meaningful portion of Fund's portfolio are not in a position to value their assets due to the closure of the markets on which they invest a substantial part of their assets.
+Launch Date 16 October 2020 Investment Objective The Fund seeks long-term growth of capital in EUR primarily through exposure to Equity securities, with a moderate allocation to fixed-income to provide diversification from Equity securities by investing up to 100% of assets in other Funds of the Company (the "Underlying Funds") in accordance with Annex 1 "General Investme Guidelines and Restrictions".
+In pursuing its investment objective, the Fund will generally have at least 65% exposure to Equity securities.
+Some of the Underlying Funds may use, whether for investment, hedging and/or efficient portfolio management purposes, certain type of derivatives including interest rate swaps, CDXs, CDS, forward contracts, FX options, futures and options on futures as described in more detail in the main part of the Prospectus under the "Risk Warnings" section and in Annex 1.
+The Fund may, from time to time, also invest up to 10% in other UCITS and/or other UCIs as well as directly in Equity and fixed-income securities.
+Investment exposure risks This Fund is a Fund of Funds and therefore will be subject to the risks associated with the Underlying Funds in which it invests.
+Some of the Underlying Funds may invest in Investment Grade Bonds and High Yield Bonds of governmental, supranational and corporate issuers and other fixed-income securities.
+Equity, Bonds, Emerging Markets, OTC Markets, derivative instruments, securities lending, Sustainability Risks.
+Further details of general and specific risks can be found under "Risk Warnings" section and in Annex 1.
+4. In order to achieve its investment goals, for treasury purposes and/or in case of unfavourable market conditions, the Fund may also invest in deposits with credit institutions, money market instruments and units of money market funds within the meaning of the investment restrictions set out in Annex 1.
+Profile of the typical investor The Fund is actively managed and particularly suitable for investors seeking exposure through a Fund of Funds structure and long-term capital growth mainly through global Equity securities, with a moderate allocation to fixe income.
+Eligible Investment Countries Any country Investment Adviser CRMC Investment Sub-Adviser CISA Base Currency EUR Valuation Date Each Business Day, other than days (as determined by the Board or the Management Company at their discretion) on which Underlying Fund(s) representing a meaningful portion of Fund's portfolio are not in a position to value their assets due to the closure of the markets on which they invest a substantial part of their assets.
 A list of such dates is available on capitalgroup.com/international.
 Swing pricing Swing pricing adjustment will not be applied to the Net Asset Value of this Fund as described in more detail in the main part of the Prospectus under the "Net Asset Value" section.
 Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of financial derivative instruments is the commitment approach in accordance with the CSSF Circular 11/512.
-000 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Cut-Off Time 9:30am Luxembourg time on every Valuation Date Cut-Off Time Fiscal year-end 9:30am Luxembourg time on every Valuation Date 31 December in each year ·
+Cut-Off Time 9:30am Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges 1 Until 31 December 2024: Fund Administration Fee 2 0.15% maximum Depositary and Custody Fees 3 0.06% maximum From 1 January 2025: Annual Administration Charge 4 0.25% maximum